 When is the Peak Season?

 Try fishing where a torrent goes into the lake.
 Insects are often brought into the lake, and the fish wait for them.
-Lake structure includes piers and ramps, weed areas and deaths.
+Lake structures include piers and ramps, weed areas and depths.
 Fish probably hang around human-made structures sunk into the waters.
-Fish at the lake like to drop off areas.
+Furthermore, fish at the lake like to drop off areas.
 They can dump food into the water and dart back into the depths when spooked.
 Warm water fish bring together natural springs and weeds.

 How to Catch It?